- Top 10 Best Golf Balls For Slice

 Why it is Important to Find the Right Golf Ball for You?

 Playing the same golf ball every shot is the best way to improve your playing consistency and shoot lower scores.
 The best golf ball is the only tool in your bag that you use on every shot, yet many players are still happily playing whatever golf ball they can find lying around.
 Golfers often think they are not good enough to be playing the same golf ball shot-after-shot, this is opposite the truth.
 No one is good enough not to.
 Consistent distances, soft feel, spin rates, control around the greens and launch angles all start with the right golf ball.

 How to Choose the Right Golf Ball Within Your Budget

-The best golf balls are often the most expensive.
+The best golf ball is often the most expensive.
 Budget-friendly options are available and make a great choice for players that frequently lose their golf ball or don’t want to worry about paying too much.
-Cheaper golf balls can be a great way to play the same ball without burning through your entire golfing budget before getting to the course.
-While maximum performance is reserved for the top tier best golf balls, you can find a great ball for your swing speed at a great price.
+Cheaper golf ball can be a great way to play the same ball without burning through your entire golfing budget before getting to the course.
+While maximum performance is reserved for the top tier best golf ball, you can find a great ball for your swing speed at a great price.

 Frequently Asked Questions About Golf Balls?

-Conforming golf balls must be no less than 1.68-inches (42.7mm) in diameter according to the rules of golf.
+Conforming golf ball must be no less than 1.68-inches (42.7mm) in diameter according to the rules of golf.
 Each golf ball must also be created in a sphere of uniform radius in 360 degrees.

 How Much Does a Golf Ball Weigh?

 The official mass of a golf ball can be no more than 1.620 ounces or 45.93 grams.
-Heavier golf balls can offer a unique advantage in the wind and thus the weight of the golf ball is tightly regulated.
+Heavier golf ball can offer a unique advantage in the wind and thus the weight of the golf ball is tightly regulated.

 What Do the Dimples on a Golf Ball Do?